Geometry and Local Recovery of Global Minima of Two-layer Neural Networks at Overparameterization: A Glance at this Paper

-Then we make clear about the models and target functions we consider in the paper.
+Next, we make clear about the models and target functions we consider in the paper.
 Starting from an abstract sense, we define our model as a function $g: X\times \bR^d \to \bR$.
-Here $X$ is any topological space which we call \textit{the parameter space} of $g$, i.e., $\theta \in X$ is called a \textit{parameter}, and any $x \in \bR^d$ ($d \in \bN$ given) is an \textit{input} of $g$.
+Here $X$ is any topological space which we call \textit{the parameter space} of $g$, and $\theta \in X$ is called a \textit{parameter}, and any $x \in \bR^d$ ($d \in \bN$ given) is an \textit{input} of $g$.
 The collection of all such models is defined as $\calG := \{g: X\times \bR^d \to \bR\}$.
 A particularly interesting case is

 endowed with the Euclidean topologies from each $\bR^{(d+1)m}$, and $g(\theta, x) = \sum_{k=1}^m a_k \sigma(w_k\cdot x)$ for $\theta \in \bR^{(d+1)m}$, $x \in \bR^d$.
 Then our $\calG$ is just the collection of all two-layer NNs (of finite width) with activation $\sigma$.
-Notice that $\bR^{(d+1)m}$ embeds naturally into $\bR^{(d+1)m'}$ for $m \le m'$, so we can further define
+Notice that $\bR^{(d+1)m}$ embeds naturally into $\bR^{(d+1)m'}$ for $m \le m'$.
+So we can further define

 and write $\calG_m \siq \calG_{m'}$ for $m \le m'$. \\